surafelml/minimal-mistakes/_blog/unsupervised-nmt.md

 ## P1: Model Initialization
   - The aim is to learn first level (such as; word-by-word) translations

-  - In the Neural case, i) jointly learn BPE model, ii) apply BPE, and iii) learning token embeedings to initialize the encoder-decoder lookup table, whereas for the Phrase-Based the initial phrase-tables are populated using a bilingual dictionary build from monolingual data (Conneau et al., 2018)
+  - In the Neural case, i) jointly learn BPE model, ii) apply BPE, and iii) learning token embeedings to initialize the encoder-decoder lookup table, whereas for the Phrase-Based the initial phrase-tables are populated using a [bilingual dictionary](https://arxiv.org/abs/1710.04087) build from monolingual data.

   - Note: if the languages are distant learning, learning bilingual dictionary might be required in the Neural scenario.